dzld00/unsupervised-cov-sequence-dim-reduction/README.md

 The default solver in the code is Trustregion, while user can use other solvers for fun.
 In Pymanopt package, user can define the stopping criteria for the task, by changing maxtime, maxiter, mingradnorm, minstepsize and maxcostevals in solver.py.
 Usually using a small maxiter and a fixed random seed are enough for getting meaningful results.

-For distance calculation between covariance matrices, please see cov_dist.m.
+For distance calculation between covariance matrices, please see cov_dist.py.